-42. 2 suitable for disabled, 3 in coach house, 5 in garden cottage, 12 in Silkwood Court, 1 Game Keeper’s Cottage.
+42. 2 suitable for disabled, 3 in coach house, 5 in garden cottage, 12 in Silkwood Court, 1 in gamekeeper’s cottage.

-drawing room, lounge, library, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, meeting/function facilities, gardens, woodland.
+drawing room, lounges, library, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, gardens, woodland.

 in lounge and bar.